I3MC-eu/NP13CL_to_M42/README.md

 Important Notice

+Work in Progress! currently still having issues with the tollerances with the sleave therefor i have not Uploaded it yet it will follow soon.

 I have not found an official source specifying the flange focal distance of the NP13CL.
 The dimensions used here are based on a rough estimate that works for my copy of the lens and camera.
 You may need to fine-tune the distance for your setup — this can be done easily by adding height to the 56 mm inlay.